Kendra Caldwell Pregnant? Joseph Duggar’s Courting Partner Subject Of Convincing April Fool’s Joke [Debunked]

 Is Kendra Caldwell pregnant?
 Joseph Duggar and his “courting” partner aren’t even married yet, and already rumors are swirling that she’s the latest woman connected to the ever-expanding Duggar clan to be warming a bun in the oven.
 However, things aren’t always as they seem, especially this time of year (read: near April Fool’s Day).

 Whenever you read something that is salacious, shocking, or heartbreaking on the internet, it’s always a good idea to do some fact-checking.
 Consider your sources, too: are you reading a meme that was shared by a friend-of-a-friend on Facebook, who posted it without any evidence to back it up?
-If you read it online yourself, is the website you’re reading known to put out “fake news.”
+If you read it online yourself, is the website you’re reading known to put out “fake news”?

 And of course, check the date.

-With these rules in mind, let’s take a look at the source of the rumors that Kendra Caldwell is pregnant: a The Hollywood Gossip article with the salacious headline “Kendra Caldwell: PREGNANT By Joseph Duggar Before Marriage?!”
+With these rules in mind, let’s take a look at the source of the rumors that Kendra Caldwell is pregnant: a Hollywood Gossip article with the salacious headline “Kendra Caldwell: PREGNANT By Joseph Duggar Before Marriage?!”

 https://t.co/usrqnqeAan Kendra Caldwell: PREGNANT By Joseph Duggar Before Marriage?! #celebs pic.twitter.com/8X6E1bsqWI